 - An online business located in Utah is selling taxable products to Utah residents

-- Total annual sales of tangible personal property or taxable services to Utah residents is $100,000 or more; or
+- Making total annual sales of tangible personal property or taxable services to Utah residents of $100,000 or more; or

-- Having 200 or more transactions with Utah residents annually.
+- Shipping 200 or more transactions with Utah residents annually.

 What products and services are taxable in Utah?

-There are a few exceptions, but almost all physical products are taxable when sold at retail in Utah.
+There are a few exceptions, but almost all physical products or real property are taxable when sold at retail in the state of Utah.
 Common examples include:

 - General merchandise like furniture, appliances, and clothing